13 Places to Visit in Nairobi + First Visit Tips!

 They also are well positioned to see as many of our suggested best places to visit in Nairobi without long drives every day across town.

 We have personally found Nairobi to be safe to visit.
-However, we had a driver with a car, so didn’t attempt to use public transport or get ourselves around town from airports etc.
+However, we had a driver with a car, & didn’t attempt to use public transport as it is not reliable or always safe.

 In Nairobi, you’re going to be at 5,500 feet (1,680m) – think similar to Denver, Colorado in the USA.